30 October 2018

 1 October 2017

-Volunteers at the Great War in Africa Association have been working hard transcribing the Pike Report and have now completed this.
-You can see the whole thing here, along with background and contextual information.
+Volunteers at the Great War in Africa Association (GWAA) have been working hard transcribing the Pike Report and have now completed this.
+It is available on the GWAA website, along with background and contextual information.

 15 August 2017